V5 User GuideLast Updated: 8/8/2025

 We recommend using a logical description, as well as any marketing reference codes, job number codes that will help identify the campaign in future e.g. J1257 Launch Campaign.

-When the ‘Create’ button is clicked, the detail view for the newly created Campaign is shown.
-The Campaign dates and title can be edited later by clicking the ‘Setup’ link under the Title.
+When the ‘Save’ button is clicked, the detailed view for the newly created Campaign is shown.
+The Campaign dates and title can be edited later by clicking on ‘Edit settings’ icon.

 Create a Campaign Modal The 'Create new campaign' modal window will display.
 Enter in the required details and click 'save'.